Teoroo-CMC/PiNN/docs/migration.md

 ## New features

 **CLI**:
-PiNN 1.x introduces a new entrypoint `pinn` as the command line interface.
+PiNN 1.x introduces a new entry point `pinn` as the command line interface.
 The trainer module will be replaced with the `pinn train` sub-command.
 The CLI also exposes utilities like dataset conversion for easier usage.